-The main part of the TOE is the firmware in ROMs and HDD for the MFD.
-By replacing the MFD standard firmware, it offers the security function and controls the entire MFD.
+The main part of the TOE is the firmware in a ROM and a Flash memory for the MFD.
+By replacing the MFD standard firmware, it offers the security functions and controls the entire MFD.

-The HDC, a hardware part in the MFD, is also a part of the TOE and is controlled by the firmware.
+The HDC, part of the hardware in the MFD, is also a part of the TOE and is controlled by the firmware.